Last updated on March 20, 2023 by Wandering our World

 You’re spoiled for choice when it comes to beaches in the Bahamas, which has countless sandy bays and coves across 655,000 square kilometers!

-One of our favorites is Greenwood Beach on Cat Island, because it is a long sandy stretch that is far less touristy than other beaches.
-In many ways this is where the Bahamas shines over Aruba.
-Here it is still possible to find beaches to enjoy in peace and quiet.
+One of our favorites is Greenwood Beach on Cat Island.
+This long sandy stretch is far less touristy than other beaches.

 The Bahamas also have some of the world’s best diving spots in arguably the world’s clearest water.
 And with 340 days of sun a year, there’s rarely a day when scuba diving and snorkeling isn’t possible.